orenyodfat/qgame/README.md

 Description: Submits an answer for the current question.

+## WebSocket Events
+### Register User

+Event Name: register

+Direction: Client ➡️ Server

+Description: Registers a user with their unique identifier (UID) to establish a private communication channel.

+Example: ```socket.emit('register', 'user123');```

+### Question Update

+Event Name: questionUpdate

+Direction: Server ➡️ All Clients

+Description: Emitted when a new quiz question becomes active.
+Clients should update their interface accordingly.

+Example: ```socket.on('questionUpdate', (question) => {
+    console.log(question.id, question.text);
+});```

+# How to Scale the Real-Time Quiz Game?

 > **Note:** The current implementation is not designed for scalability and does not take into account the challenges of handling high concurrency or distributed environments.
 As it stands, the system relies on in-memory storage (winnersMap), processes winners synchronously, and operates as a single-instance WebSocket server, which limits its ability to scale efficiently.
 To support a large number of concurrent users (e.g., 100,000+), significant architectural improvements are needed, including distributed WebSocket handling, database optimizations, caching mechanisms, and asynchronous processing.

-# How to Scale the Real-Time Quiz Game?

 ## Scale WebSocket Connections (Multiple Servers)